-10In detail, the list of productive assets comprises land, cows, goats, sheep, chickens, ducks, power pump, plough, tractor, mowing machine, unit for keeping livestock, shop premises, boat, fishnet, rickshaw/van, trees, cart.
-Our asset measure also includes asset values reported under 'other productive assets' in the questionnaire so that various small assets not included on this list are captured as well.
+- 10. In detail, the list of productive assets comprises land, cows, goats, sheep, chickens, ducks, power pump, plough, tractor, mowing machine, unit for keeping livestock, shop premises, boat, fishnet, rickshaw/van, trees, and cart.
+Our asset measure also includes asset values reported under "other productive assets" in the questionnaire so that various small assets not included on this list are captured as well.
 Assets belong to the household rather than to the individual.
-The Bangladesh rural CPI is used to deflate the value of productive assets to 2007 BDT and we report the value of productive assets in 1,000 BDT converted to logs using the formula ln(X + 1).
-This avoids dropping observations with zero assets, but as this transformation is arbitrary and may be biased we also check that our main results are robust to using the inverse hyperbolic-sine transformation method suggested by Bellemare and Wichman (2020).

-11Sampling weights are used to account for the different sampling probabilities of households across wealth classes.
-To test for the statistical significance of the bimodality, we employ the simulation-based dip test by J. A. Hartigan and P. M. Hartigan (1985) The test rejects the null hypothesis of a unimodal distribution with p < 0.01.
+The Bangladesh rural CPI is used to deflate the value of productive assets to 2007 BDT and we report the value of productive assets in 1,000 BDT converted to logs using the formula $\ln(X+1)$.
+This avoids dropping observations with zero assets, but as this transformation is arbitrary and may be biased we also check that our main results are robust to using the inverse hyperbolic-sine transformation method suggested by Bellemare and Wichman (2020). - 11.
+Sampling weights are used to account for the different sampling probabilities of households across wealth classes.
+To test for the statistical significance of the bimodality, we use the simulation-based dip test by Hartigan and Hartigan (1985).
+The test rejects the null hypothesis of a unimodal distribution with p < .01.